Brian Clough: Nottingham Forest

 Together Clough and Taylor took Forest to new heights.
 The first trophy of the Clough and Taylor reign was the 1976–77 Anglo-Scottish Cup.
 Forest defeated Orient 5–1 on aggregate in the two-legged final played in December 1976.
 Clough valued winning a derided trophy as the club's first silverware since 1959.
 He said, "Those who said it was a nothing trophy were absolutely crackers.
 We'd won something, and it made all the difference."

 On 7 May, Alan Moore's own goal meant Forest in their last league game of the season defeated Millwall 1–0 at the City Ground.
 This kept Forest in the third promotion spot in the league table and dependent on Bolton Wanderers dropping points in three games in hand in the fight for third place.
 On 14 May Kenny Hibbitt's goal from his rehearsed free kick routine with Willie Carr gave Wolves a 1–0 win at Bolton.
-Bolton's defeat reached the Forest team mid-air en route to an end of season break in Mallorca.
+Bolton's defeat reached the Forest team mid-air en route to an end of 1976–77 season break in Mallorca.
 Forest's third place promotion from the Second Division was the fifth-lowest points tally of any promoted team in history, 52 (two points for a win in England until 1981).

 Taylor secretly followed Kenny Burns and concluded Burns' reputation as a hard drinker and gambler was exaggerated.
 Taylor sanctioned his £150,000 July signing.
-Burns become FWA Footballer of the Year in 1977–78 after being moved from centre-forward to centre-back.
+Burns became FWA Footballer of the Year in 1977–78 after being moved from centre-forward to centre-back.
 Forest started their return to the top league campaign with a 3–1 win at Everton.
 Three further wins in league and cup followed without conceding a goal.
 Then came five early September goals conceded in losing 3–0 at Arsenal and defeating Wolves 3–2 at home.
 Peter Shilton then signed for a record fee for a goalkeeper of £325,000.
 Taylor reasoned: "Shilton wins you matches."
 20 year old John Middleton was first team goalkeeper pre-Shilton.
 Middleton later in the month went in part exchange with £25,000 to Derby County for Archie Gemmill transferring to Forest.
 Gemmill was another Scottish former 1972 Derby title winner.